boshoffwillem/design-patterns/gang-of-four-patterns/StructuralPatterns/README.md

 ### 6.1 Motivation for Flyweight

 The goal of the Flyweight is to:

 - Avoid redundancy when storing data
 - E.g., MMORPG
   - Plenty of users with identical first/last names
   - No sense in storing same first/last name over and over again
   - Store a list of names and pointers to them
 - .Net actually tries to do this with string interning, so an identical string is stored only once
 - Another example is that you're writing bold or italic text in the console
   - Don't want each character to have a formatting character
-    - Operate on ranges (e.g., line number, start/end postitions
+  - Operate on ranges (e.g., line number, start/end positions

 The Flyweight pattern is a space optimization technique that lets us use less memory by storing externally the data associated with similar objects.
 The key here